A Quiet Passion: Reception

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 91%, based on 152 reviews, and an average rating of 7.8/10.
 The website's critical consensus reads, "A Quiet Passion offers a finely detailed portrait of a life whose placid passage may not have been inherently cinematic, but is made more affecting by Cynthia Nixon's strong performance."
 On Metacritic, the film has a weighted average score of 78 out of 100, based on 31 critics, indicating "generally favorable reviews".

-The film was highly praised by the British newspapers The Guardian and The Independent, which described the film as a 'Masterpiece of Mood'.
-Richard Brody of The New Yorker called it a "masterwork" and stated that the film would "take its place as one of [Davies'] finest creations".
+The film was highly praised by the British newspapers The Guardian and The Independent, whose review headline called it a "masterpiece of mood".
+Richard Brody of The New Yorker called it a "masterwork" and stated that the film would "take its place as one of [Davies's] finest creations".
 Had the film been given a limited release in the United States before 2017, Brody would have placed it first in his list of best films of 2016.
-Internationally, The New York Times stated: "This Emily Dickinson biopic possesses a poetic sensibility perfectly suited to its subject and a deep, idiosyncratic intuition about what might have made her tick."
+Internationally, The New York Times stated in its review: "Mr. Davies ... possesses a poetic sensibility perfectly suited to its subject and a deep, idiosyncratic intuition about what might have made her tick."
 The Washington Post wrote: "Davies is a master of the slow build, lyrically evoking both the dreaminess and gravity of his subject and her verse".